 Also, because you are teaching during vacation periods, students who have been forced into the course by their parents may suffer from an extreme lack of motivation.
 Go in with a plan for getting the students’ attention and respect quickly.

 Intensive courses are also, well, intensive.
 You can generally expect to be teaching, or otherwise being with the students all day.
-Some intensive courses even take the form of English “camps” where you eat, sleep, and play with the students for the duration of the course, even outside of designated lesson time.
+Some intensive courses even take the form of English “camps” where you eat, sleep, and enjoy spending time with the students for the duration of the course, even outside of the designated lesson times.

 If you’re used to teaching just a few periods a day with lots of downtime, this could come as a tiring surprise.
 However, it can also be a lot of fun to get to know the students and use English outside of the classroom.
 Getting them to actually use the language they’re studying is one of the most rewarding parts of the job.

-If intensive courses sounds like something you would be interested in, check out the EduCareer Job Board around June and November for the best timings of such teaching positions.
+If intensive courses sounds like something you would be interested in, check out the EduCareer Job Board around June-July and October-November for the best timings of such teaching positions.